kottapar/hello-dropwizard/README.md

 ----------------
 1. Run `vagrant ssh` and navigate to the project directory in the VM `cd /vagrant`
 2. If this is the first run then the docker image has to be created for the app.
-  a.
-Run `docker build -t dropwiz --build-arg artifactid=hello-dropwizard --build-arg artver=1.0 .`
+   - Run `docker build -t dropwiz --build-arg artifactid=hello-dropwizard --build-arg artver=1.0 .`
-  b.
-This uses the `Dockerfile` to build the image for our app.
+   - This uses the `Dockerfile` to build the image for our app.
-  c. `artifactid` and `artver` are the arguments it uses to create the application jar file `hello-dropwizard-1.0-SNAPSHOT.jar`
+   - `artifactid` and `artver` are the arguments it uses to create the application jar file `hello-dropwizard-1.0-SNAPSHOT.jar`
-  d.
-Feel free to change these values to build newer image versions.
+   - Feel free to change these values to build newer image versions.
 3. Run `docker images` to list and verify that the image is created
 4. Run `docker-compose up -d` to spin up the docker containers.
-  a.
-This will use the `docker-compose.yml` file to create services `dropwiz` and `ngproxy` using the app image we just created and nginx image.
+   - This will use the `docker-compose.yml` file to create services `dropwiz` and `ngproxy` using the app image we just created and nginx image.

 ```
 vagrant@devhost:/vagrant$ docker-compose up -d